gulliver-madrid/llm-chat/README.md

 [Warning: Risk of Force Push!](#⚠️-warning-risk-of-force-push) • [Disclaimer](#disclaimer) • [Installation](#installation) • [Usage](#usage) • [Project Management Update](#🚀-project-management-update)

-This project provides a text interface to interact with [Mistral AI](https://mistral.ai/) models using a local script.
-The script allows users to select a model, input a question, and receive the model's response.
+This project provides a text interface to interact with [Mistral AI](https://mistral.ai/) models.
+The app allows users to select a model, input a question, and receive the model's response.

 ## Disclaimer